 Next time you go to Paris, surprise your loved one with a weird activity.
 Forget the Eiffel Tower, romantic walks along the Seine and visits to the Louvre.
-Here are 10 very odd things to do on your next trip to Paris.
+Here are 10 very odd things to do on your next trip to Paris, recommended by our friends at Universal Tour Guide.

 1. Petite Ceinture